alisonmiller1/DS-4002-Project-3/README.md

 ## Instructions for Reproduction of Results
 To reproduce our results, first run the file in the SCRIPTS folder titled ‘data_collection.ipynb’.
 This will produce a metadata .csv file and a folders of images for the 10,000 movie poster images.
 Ensure all necessary packages are downloaded for this first step.
 Given the streaming of the data, the preprocess cleaning will also be completed by this script.
 These folders are also available for download in the DATA directory, ‘filtered_poster10k’, and ‘movies_10y_metadata10k.csv.
 Download ‘ProjectPosters.yolov8’ directory and ensure you are in the correct directory for the next step.
 Run the ‘yolo_modeling_labeled.ipnyb’ script to train the model on the custom class.
 Next, generate results .csv and append to metadata.csv.
 This data can also instead be downloaded from the OUTPUT directory and is titled ‘movies_10y_metadata_with_counts_both.csv’.

 To begin modeling, download and run the ‘gradient_boosting_and_plots.ipnyb’ file from the SCRIPT directory.
 Ensure all packages are installed for this step.
 After running the file, the results should mimic the ‘gradient_boost_results.png’ and ‘partial_dependence_plot.png’ in the OUTPUT folder.
-For the regression modeling, *****

 ## References
 [1] 	stzhao, “Datasets: stzhao/movie_posters_100k_controlnet,” Hugging Face, Nov 19 ,2024. https://huggingface.co/datasets/stzhao/movie_posters_100k_controlnet (accessed April  5, 2026).